selfdiscipline69/sfocra/README.md

 - Test on actual iOS hardware with real-world performance
 - Access to native features (camera, notifications, sensors)
 - Experience iOS-specific UI elements and behaviors
 - No Mac required for iOS testing

+### Troubleshooting

+- **Connection issues**: Try restarting the Expo server with `--tunnel` flag
+- **QR code not scanning**: Check your camera permissions
+- **App fails to load**: Verify your network connection or restart Expo Go
+- **"Could not connect to server"**: Check your Windows firewall settings

+Note: While this method allows iOS testing, you cannot create an iOS build file (IPA) without a Mac.

+## Learn more

+To learn more about developing your project with Expo, look at the following resources:

+- [Expo documentation](https://docs.expo.dev/): Learn fundamentals, or go into advanced topics with our [guides](https://docs.expo.dev/guides).
+- [Learn Expo tutorial](https://docs.expo.dev/tutorial/introduction/): Follow a step-by-step tutorial where you'll create a project that runs on Android, iOS, and the web.

+## Join the community

+Join our community of developers creating universal apps.

+- [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
+- [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

+- Experience iOS-specific UI elements and behaviors
+- No Mac required for iOS testing